DuncanMacWeb/acrosticon/acrosticon/notes/diary.md

 Updated to react-isomorphic-startkit 2.3.0.
 Refactored the views into separate modules and turned the React components into ES6 classes.... all with success!
 Something must be amiss ;-)
  -- Duncan

+Fixed Babel to use stage 0 rather than 1 as we need comprehensions support.
+Made new branch, 'react-router-test' to try and get the url param '/acrostics/:acrosticId' to work in a new project.
+Oddly enough it gives me the same error, even without react-transmit, so further investigation is needed...
+ -- Tom

 ## 12 April 2015